dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 by logging in with their GitHub credentials.

 The SonarQube scans for MET and METviewer require that the code be built, which is done inside a Docker container.
-However the results of those Docker-based scans are also pushed to the same SonarQube server.
+However, the results of those Docker-based scans are also pushed to the same SonarQube server.

 The scan results for each repository are stored on the server in a project